ParfinovichOlga/dog_api/README.md

 - docker-compose up

 ## Usage
-See the api swagger documentation localhost:8000/api/docs when docker container was run
+See the api swagger documentation on localhost:8000/api/docs when docker container is run